Deducteam/universo/doc/sections/configuration.md

 Notice that:

 - the left-hand side should be the complete name of the constant
-- the right-ahdn side is a constraint (eithor Axiom, Rule or Cumul).
+- the right-hand side is a constraint (eithor Axiom, Rule or Cumul).
 - cic.var denotes the sort of the constant